Credntia/AndroidVisionPipeline/README.md

 ```
 Overlay graphics that you draw in the `GraphicOverlay` needs to extend the abstract `GraphicOverlay.Graphic` e.g `FaceGraphic` in the sample which draws a rectangle around a face that the `FaceDetector` has detected.

-To start the preview and detection you need to provide a `CameraSource` and a `Detector`
+To start the preview and detection you need to provide a `CameraSource` (requires a `Detector` to process the frames) and a `GraphicOverlay`
 ```java
 mPreview.start(mCameraSource, mGraphicOverlay);
 ```